Homepage

 These transducers are an adaptation of flat linear arrays for the inspection of parts with circular symmetry.
 The linear scanning becomes circular to adapt to inspection of tubes, bars or sections.

-• Tubes & bars inspection
+• Tubes and bars inspection

 • Aircrafts composite strengtheners inspection